-IEEE 802.1Q is one of the VLAN tagging protocols supported by Cisco switches.
-This standard was created by the Institute of Electrical and Electronics Engineers (IEEE), so it an open standard.
-To identify to which VLAN a frame belongs to, a field is inserted into the frame’s header.
+IEEE 802.1Q is one of the Virtual Local Area Network (VLAN) tagging protocols supported by Cisco switches.
+This standard was created by the Institute of Electrical and Electronics Engineers (IEEE), so it is an open standard and can be used on non-Cisco switches.

 An example will attempt to clarify the concept.
-Let’s say that we have a network of 2 switches and 4 hosts.
-Hosts A and host D are in VLAN 2, while hosts B and C are in VLAN 3.
+Let’s say we have a network of 2 switches and 4 hosts.
+Hosts A and D are in VLAN 2, while Hosts B and C are in VLAN 3.

 On the segment between two switches, a process called VLAN trunking is used.
 Let’s say that host A sends a broadcast frame.
 SW1 “tags” the frame by inserting the VLAN ID in the header of the frame before sending the frame to SW2.
-SW2 receives the frame and knows that the frame belongs to VLAN 3, so it sends the frame only to host D, since that host is in VLAN 3.
+SW2 receives the frame and sees the VLAN tag, so it knows the frame belongs to VLAN 3, so it sends it only to host D since that host is in VLAN 3.

 Download our Free CCNA Study Guide PDF for complete notes on all the CCNA 200-301 exam topics in one book.

 We recommend the Cisco CCNA Gold Bootcamp as your main CCNA training course.
 It’s the highest rated Cisco course online with an average rating of 4.8 from over 30,000 public reviews and is the gold standard in CCNA training: